lifeomic/chroma-react/stories/components/Slider/default.md

 ### Accessibility

-- The label and input are "connected" via a uniqueId and the `for` + `id` attributes.
+- The label and slider are "connected" via a uniqueId and the `aria-labelledby` attribute.
-- The label has the `aria-hidden` attribute so it cannot be focused by screenreaders.
-Instead, the input element receives the focus, and the label is read as part of the input.
+- The label is hidden so it cannot be focused by screenreaders.
+Instead, the slider element receives the focus, and the label is read as part of the input.
-- The component uses a uniqueId to link the input to the help and error messages via `aria-describedby`.
+- The component uses a uniqueId to link the slider to the help and error messages via `aria-describedby`.
 This allows screenreaders to read the help and error messages.